Horizon Church: Beliefs and practices

 As a Pentecostal and evangelical church, Horizon is not a mainstream church in Australia.
 Some members believe in divine healing, and practise "speaking in tongues", which is seen as a miraculous gift from God.

 Locations

-Apart from the "mother church" in Sutherland, Horizon also has churches in Dunsborough, Western Australia and St Andrews, New South Wales, with a new campus launched on Rote Island, Indonesia, in 2022, and a new one planned for Western Sydney in 2022.
+Apart from the "flagship" church in Sutherland, NSW, Horizon also has churches in Busselton, Western Australia, Perth, WA and in Sydney South West in the suburb of St Andrews, New South Wales.
 Services are also held online.

-People

-The former Prime Minister of Australia, Scott Morrison, and his family are members of the Horizon congregation.